-If the engine will be stopped for some time or if the boat is moored in shallows, the outboard motor should be tilted up to protect the propeller and lower case from damage by collision with obstructions, and also to reduce salt corrosion.
+If the engine will be stopped for some time or if the boat is moored in shallows, the outboard motor should be tilted up to protect the propeller and lower casing from damage by collision with obstructions, and also to reduce salt corrosion.

-Make sure that all people are clear of the outboard motor when tilting the outboard motor up and down.
-Body parts can be crushed between the outboard motor and the clamp bracket when the outboard motor is trimmed or tilted.
+Make sure that no one is near the outboard motor when tilting the outboard motor up or down.
+Otherwise, body parts could be crushed between the outboard motor and the clamp bracket.